hydro-informatics/hydro-informatics.github.io/_sources/exercises/ex-floods.md

 The here shown method is only an interpolation.
 For extrapolating return periods beyond the length of the observation period (e.g., for extreme events such as a 1000-year flood), a prediction model is necessary (e.g., Gumbel distributed-extrapolation).

 After all, there is already software that calculates return periods, freely available at the U.S. Army Corps of Engineers Hydrologic Engineering Center (*HEC*) {cite:p}`us_army_corps_of_engineeers_hydrologic_2016`: [HEC-SPP](https://www.hec.usace.army.mil/software/hec-ssp/).
 HEC-SPP enables the calculation of flow event frequencies and return periods according to US standards.
-So if you are not working in or for the United States, you still may want to have your own code ready.
+So if you are not working in or for the United States, you still may want to have your code ready.
 Moreover, *HEC-SPP* requires pre-processing of discharge data (i.e., it only works with annual maxima).

 ```{admonition} Homework